-Emerson College is a private, nonprofit school in an urban setting in Boston, Massachusetts.
-Emerson was founded in 1880 and now enrolls around 4,582 students a year, including 3,855 undergrads.
-Emerson offers housing for up to 2,692 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Emerson College is a private, nonprofit school in the city of Boston, Massachusetts.
+Emerson was founded in 1880 and enrolls 3,708 undergrads and no graduate students.
+Emerson ensures housing for up to 2,692 students.
+Most students live in off campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Emerson students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Excited for Greek life?
 Emerson has fraternities and sororities.